Parallel-in-Time/pySDC/docs/contrib/01_pull_requests.md

 Those changes should be compatible with the existing API (_i.e_ not break it), and **avoid any change** in the current user interface.
 In particular, it should not modify default values for parameters or remove attributes of existing classes.
 But new attributes or parameters can be added with pre-set default values, and new classes can be added in the `pySDC.implementations` module.

 > :bell: During the revision of your pull request, it can happen that additional changes are done to the `upstream/master` branch (in parallel-in-time/pySDC repo).
-In that case, don't hesitate to regularly merge the it into your local branch to solve eventual conflicts, for instance :
+In that case, don't hesitate to regularly merge them into your local branch to solve eventual conflicts, for instance :
 >
 > ```bash
 > # On your local repo, with the "my_feature" branch